muellan/metacache/README.md

 ## Classification
-Metacache has different modes, one of them is the [query mode](docs/query.txt).
 Once a database (e.g. the standard 'refseq'), is built you can classify reads.
 * a single FASTA file containing some reads:
   ```
   ./metacache query refseq my_reads.fa -out results.txt